NZR KA class: Withdrawal and disposal

-One member of the class, KA 949, was wrecked in the Tangiwai disaster on 24 December 1953, New Zealand's worst rail disaster.
-Although recovered from the Whangaehu River and taken to Hutt Workshops, it was never repaired and officially written off in 1955 as it was damaged beyond repair.
-Although KA 949 was ultimately scrapped, the NZR recovered quite a number of components from it and re-used these on other locomotives as the need arose.
+One member of the class, KA 949, was wrecked in the Tangiwai disaster on 24 December 1953, New Zealand's worst railway disaster.
+Although recovered from the Whangaehu River and taken away to Hutt Workshops, it was officially written off in April 1955 as it was damaged beyond repair.
+Although KA 949 was ultimately scrapped, NZR recovered quite a number of components from it and re-used these on other locomotives as the need arose.

-Another member of the class, KA 951, was wrecked after being swept into the flooded Manawatu Gorge by a landslide.
+Another member of the class, KA 951, was wrecked after being swept into the flooded river Manawatū Gorge by a landslide.
 Both driver and fireman were killed.
 The engine was winched out in sections days later.

 With the commencement of mainline dieselisation in 1954, the class was slowly displaced from front line service, especially as the DA class was progressively introduced to service from 1955.
 Withdrawals began in 1964.
 The last locomotive in revenue service, KA 935, ran in 1967.
-KA 942 was held for a time at Hutt Workshops for possible use as a stationary boiler, but this did not proceed.
+KA 942 was held for a time at Hutt Workshops for possible use as a stationary boiler, but this did not proceed at all.